shaohua0116/Group-Normalization-Tensorflow/README.md

 <img src="figure/gn.png" height="250"/>

 The illustration from the original GN paper.
 Each cube represent a 4D tensor of feature maps.
-Note that the spatial dimension are combined as a single dimension for visualization. $N$ denotes the batch axis, $C$ denotes the channel axis, and $H, W$ as the spatial axes.
+Note that the spatial dimension are combined as a single dimension for visualization.
+N denotes the batch axis, C denotes the channel axis, and H, W denote the spatial axes.
 The values in blue are normalized by the same mean and variance, computed by aggregating the values of these pixels.

+Based on the implementation of this repository, GN is 20% slower than BN, which is probably because of the extra reshape and transpose operations.

+\*This code is still being developed and subject to change.

 ## Prerequisites